wp-plugins/chimpexpress/readme.txt

 Tested up to: 3.0.5
 Stable tag: trunk

-ChimpExpress - The MailChimp Wordpress Integration
+ChimpExpress - The MailChimp WordPress Integration

 == Description ==

-ChimpExpress is a MailChimp integration for Wordpress.
-It allows you to create blog posts from existing MailChimp campaigns and create new campaigns from within Wordpress by using your blog posts as campaign content.
+ChimpExpress is a MailChimp integration for WordPress.
+It allows you to create blog posts from existing MailChimp campaigns and create new campaigns from within WordPress by using your blog posts as campaign content.

 == Installation ==

 Installing ChimpExpress is very easy.
-User the Wordpress plugin installer to upload the zip file or simply follow the steps below.
+User the WordPress plugin installer to upload the zip file or simply follow the steps below.

 1. Extract the package to obtain the `chimpexpress` folder
 2. Upload the `chimpexpress` folder to the `/wp-content/plugins/` directory